-Academic growth will be determined by calculating the growth of TUSD pre-post-test scores in English Language Arts (ELA), and Math for grades 3-11 from one year to the next.
-This approach, however, has some limitations in that the benchmark tests in ELA and Math can measure the academic impact of only about a quarter of our teachers (called 'A' teachers).
+Academic growth will be determined by calculating the growth of DIBELS in literacy for grades K-3, AASA in English Language Arts (ELA) and Math for grades 4-8, and TUSD growth pre-post scores in ELA and Math for grades 9-10 from the fall results to the spring results.
+This approach, however, has some limitations in that these assessments can measure the academic impact of only about a quarter of our teachers (called 'A' teachers).
 The non-ELA and non-Math teachers (called 'B' teachers) make up the other three-quarters of the teaching core.
-The 'B' teachers will be assigned growth points based on the school or the district average.